sson22/sson22/README.md

 Hi,
 I'm Sophie Son

-High Motivated and performance-driven full stack developer who recently graduated from University with a degree in Computer Science.
-Seeking to secure a position in the organisation that offers challenges and opportunities for my career development.
+Highly motivated and performance-driven full-stack developer with a degree in Computing and Software Systems from the University of Melbourne.
+Eager to secure a challenging position with a forward-thinking organisation, where I can leverage my strong problem-solving abilities, effective communication skills, and passion for innovation to develop cutting-edge solutions that contribute significantly to business success and growth.

 Portfolio website:
 https://www.sophieson.dev/